Package 'rayimage'

 Title: Image Processing for Simulated Cameras

 Description: Uses convolution-based techniques to generate simulated camera bokeh, depth of field, and other camera effects, using an image and an optional depth map.
-Accepts both filename inputs and in-memory array representations of images and matrices.
-Includes functions to perform 2D convolutions, reorient and resize images/matrices, add image overlays, generate camera vignette effects, and add titles to images.
+Accepts both filename inputs and in-memory array representations of images and matrices, including common raster formats such as 'JPEG', 'PNG', 'TIFF', 'TGA', 'BMP', 'PSD', 'GIF', 'HDR', 'PIC', 'PNM', 'DNG', and 'EXR'.
+Includes functions to perform 2D convolutions, color correction, colorspace conversion, image/matrix reorientation and resizing, image and text overlays, exposure adjustment, camera vignette effects, and image titles.

 Maintainer: Tyler Morgan-Wall <[email protected]>